tasxatzial/symbol-table-lists/README.md

 ### Building the test files

 Using the library is demonstrated in [testsymtab.c](testsymtab.c).

-Build the tests with:
+Build:

 ```bash
 make list
 ```

-Running the tests is explained in the next section.

 ## Typical usage